 Each Spring, students across Kansas, including those in USD 428, participate in the Kansas Assessment Program.
 These assessments provide valuable insight into student learning and help guide instruction to ensure academic growth.
 While these tests are just one measure of progress, we encourage all students to approach them with confidence and put forth their best effort.

-Assessments will take place between March 24 - April 24, 2025.
+Assessments will take place during a window in late March - April.
 Your child’s attendance center will communicate the specific testing dates scheduled in their building and the grade levels included.

 The Kansas Assessment Program measures student knowledge and skills in core subject areas, including English Language Arts (ELA), Mathematics, and Science (for designated grade levels).
 These results help teachers and administrators make informed decisions about curriculum and instruction to best support student learning.